 She whipped out a graph for me just like that.
 But, I had to do some tweaking to get the sizing all worked out.
 I knew I wanted to use Bernat Softee Chunky Baby yarn because I wanted this project to work up fast.
 (Big yarn will do that!
 It’s a 5 weight.)
 And I also wanted to work this as a graph-gan instead of Corner to Corner type of crochet.
 (It’s referred to as C2C in the crochet circles and one of the masters of it is Sarah over at RepeatCrafterMe.com, she also has an adorable C2C bunny blanket on her site you might want to check out too!
 Plus, she has great links for C2C tutorials if you are a beginner and want more instruction.)

 It did take me three attempts to get it all sorted out.
 At first, I thought I might have to settle and have it just be a pillow, which still is an option for you if you like, just don’t make it as wide.
 But I really wanted this to be a blanket.

 Notice in the above picture how the starting chain is the two colors.
 I didn’t start with an all grey base chain.
 I started the color change in the starting chain.
 The reason is I knew I was going to frame it with an all white border and I did not want a row of grey showing at the bottom.
 Also please note that I am carrying yarn through the bunny portion using the same method as my gingham blankets.
 This is called tapestry crochet.
 You’ll want to become very familiar with this technique before starting the blanket if you’ve never done this before.

 Please watch this video of how to keep one color to the front of your work and one color to the back.
 This same technique is used in this blanket and you will find it very helpful.
-(Since I am hurrying to get the graph published before Easter, I don’t have a video yet showing this blanket exactly, I will do that sometime this week so you can check back if you are a complete beginner and need more help.)

 Here’s one more picture of the bunny close up: